stuart-knock/docs/UserGuide/TestCases.rst

 .. admonition:: Tutorial 3

   **Perform a lesion**

-    **Objective**: learn how to use the connectivity editor by lesioning the connections between different brain regions.*
+  **Objective**: learn how to use the connectivity editor by lesioning the connections between different brain regions.

-    1. Display the connectivity matrix.
-Go to the `Connectivity` --> Long Range Connectivity
     #.
+Go to the `Connectivity` --> `Long Range Connectivity` page.
+    #.
 Launch the connectivity viewer.
     #.
-The Connectivity Matrix editor allows you to perform lesions and save this changes in a new connectivity matrix:
-    #.
-Deselect the nodes you want lesion by clicking directly on the region labels.
+Deselect the nodes you want lesion by clicking directly on the region
+       labels.
 This will remove all the incoming and ongoing connections into and from those nodes.
     #.
 Hit the `Save Interest` button to save the new connectivity matrix.
     #.
-Press the `Refresh` button below the Connectivity Matrix field, to see your new matrix.
+Press the `Refresh` button below the Connectivity Matrix field, to see
+       your new matrix.
 Select it.
     #. `Launch` the viewer again.
     #.
 Your new connectivity matrix should be displayed.
+The connection
-The connection strengths of the lesioned nodes are now set to 0.
+       strengths of the lesioned nodes are now set to 0.

 |

-.. admonition:: Tutorial 3
+.. admonition:: Tutorial 4

   **Generate a complex spatiotemporal stimulus**

-  **Objective**
+  **Objective**: learn how to use the Stimulus editor